Getting Started

 {

-let conflict_catalog = conflict_ws.checkout(..)?;
+let their_catalog = conflict_ws.checkout(..)?;

-for (first,) in find!(
+for first in find!(

 ) {